bennettp123/dehydrated-email-notify-hook/README.md

  + Settling down for 10s...
 ```

 Check your email and create the TXT record specified.
+For best result, use the
-Use the smallest TTL possible.
+smallest TTL allowed by your DNS provider.

-dehydrated will wait indefinitely for you to create the TXT record, and for it propagate (this may take a while):
+dehydrated will wait indefinitely for you to create the TXT record, and for it
+to propagate (this may take a while):

 ```
  + DNS not propagated.
 Waiting 30s for record creation and replication...